Frequently Asked Questions

 Yes, all Irish Limited companies must prepare and file a B1 annual return to the Companies Registration Office on an annual basis, regardless of the company’s trading activities.
 More information can be found in our blog How to keep a Dormant Company Compliant.

 Most dormant companies will qualify for audit exemption when they file their annual returns on time.
 However, if they have filed their last return late, or the one before that, the company may have lost audit exemption.
-When a company loses audit exemption, they must engage an auditor to perform an audit on their finances and produce audited financial statements to be submitted with the annual return.
-An audit is required regardless as to whether the company traded or not.
+When a company loses audit exemption, it must engage an auditor to perform an audit on its finances and produce audited financial statements to be submitted with the annual return.
+An audit is required regardless of whether the company has traded or not.

 More information can be found in our blog How to keep a Dormant Company Compliant.